PENNSYLVANIA ONE CALL SYSTEM, INC.

 Sec.
 9. ASSISTANT TREASURERS AND ASSISTANT SECRETARIES ‑ If required by the Board of Directors, the Assistant Treasurers shall give bonds for the faithful discharge of their duties in such form and amount as the Board of Directors may determine.
 The cost of the bond, if any, shall be borne by the Corporation.
 The Assistant Treasurers and Assistant Secretaries, in general, shall perform such duties as shall be assigned to them by the Treasurer, Secretary or Chair or the Board of Directors.

 Sec.
-10. EXECUTIVE DIRECTOR ‑ The Executive Director shall be responsible for the daily operations of the POCS and shall manage all routine business activities including, but not limited to, contracting for services and managing such services, recruiting additional members, purchasing material and equipment, supervising staff, and shall perform other duties and responsibilities as may be assigned by the Board of Directors.
-The Executive Director shall be responsible to the Board and shall provide periodic reports of operations and activities.
-The Executive Director shall be compensated as the Board of Directors may determine.
+10. PRESIDENT ‑ The President shall be responsible for the daily operations of POCS and shall manage all routine business activities including, but not limited to, contracting for services and managing such services, recruiting additional members, purchasing material and equipment, supervising staff, and shall perform other duties and responsibilities as may be assigned by the Board of Directors.
+The President shall be responsible to the Board and shall provide periodic reports of operations and activities.
+The President shall be compensated as the Board of Directors may determine.

 Sec.
-11. LEGAL ADVISOR ‑ An attorney admitted to practice, and in good standing, before the Supreme Court of Pennsylvania, who shall advise the Board of Directors on such matters as it shall deem necessary and shall chair the Parliamentary Committee.
+11. GENERAL COUNSEL ‑ An attorney admitted to practice, and in good standing, before the Supreme Court of Pennsylvania, who shall advise the Board of Directors on such matters as it shall deem necessary and shall chair the Parliamentary Committee.
+The Board may appoint an Assistant General Counsel, who shall meet the criteria set forth above, and shall be vice chair of the Parliamentary Committee.

 Sec.
-12. Officers may be reimbursed for reasonable out of pocket expenses.
+12. Officers representing Members may be reimbursed for reasonable out of pocket expenses incident to their office(s); otherwise, they shall be treated in the same manner as other board members.

 Sec.
-1. Executive Committee ‑ The Executive Committee shall consist of the officers of the Corporation which shall have the authority to act for the Corporation in the absence of the Directors, except as otherwise limited by the Board of Directors.
-In matters requiring a vote of the Executive Committee, neither the Executive Director nor the Legal Advisor shall have voting privileges.
+1. Executive Committee ‑ The Executive Committee shall consist of the officers of the Corporation and shall have the authority to act for the Corporation in the absence of the Directors, except as otherwise limited by the Board of Directors.
+In matters requiring a vote of the Executive Committee, neither the President, the General Counsel, nor the Assistant General Counsel shall have voting privileges.

 Sec.
 2. Committees ‑ The Committees shall meet as necessary to carry out the Corporation's business.
 Each committee, with the exception of the Parliamentary Committee, shall be chaired by a member of the Board of Directors.